in4k/in4k.github.io/wiki/about.markdown

 * tonic
 * [viznut](http://countercomplex.blogspot.fi/)

-(if you contributed but are missing from this list please add yourself, it could have been lost when the previous wikis went dead)
+(if you contributed but are missing from this list please accept my apologies and add yourself again, your name could have been lost when the previous wikis went dead)

 ## Historic / Changelog